apache/druid/docs/content/Aggregations.md

 This makes it possible to compute the results of a filtered and an unfiltered aggregation simultaneously, without having to issue multiple queries, and use both results as part of post-aggregations.

-*Limitations:* The filtered aggregator currently only supports selector filters, i.e. matching a dimension against a single value.
+*Limitations:* The filtered aggregator currently only supports selector and not filters, i.e. matching a dimension against a single value.

 *Note:* If only the filtered results are required, consider putting the filter on the query itself, which will be much faster since it does not require scanning all the data.